Kendal: Transport

-Kendal railway station lies on the Windermere Branch Line, with connections to Windermere to the north, and to Oxenholme Lake District station (on the West Coast Main Line) and Lancaster railway station to the south.
+Kendal railway station lies on the Windermere Branch Line.
+Northern Trains provides direct services to Windermere to the north and to Oxenholme and Lancaster to the south, which are both on the West Coast Main Line.

+Local routes from the bus station serve destinations such as Ambleside, Barrow-in-Furness, Keswick, Lancaster and Penrith, with most services operated by Stagecoach Cumbria & North Lancashire.
+Long-distance National Express coaches run to Preston and Birmingham.

-Kendal is about 8 mi from the M6 motorway.
+Kendal is located about 8 mi from the M6 motorway.
 It is bypassed on the west side by the A591 road, linking it to Windermere and Keswick, and by the A590 leading to Barrow.
-It is also the end point of the A65 road to Kirkby Lonsdale, Skipton and Yorkshire, and a destination on the A6 road to Penrith.
-Kendal is signposted off the M6 at Junctions 36 (A65, A590), 37 (A684 road), 38 (A685 road) and 39 (A6).
+It is also the end point of the A65 road to Kirkby Lonsdale, Skipton and Leeds, and a destination on the A6 road to Penrith.
+Kendal is signposted off the M6 at junctions 36 (A65, A590), 37 (A684 road), 38 (A685 road) and 39 (A6).
 A three-mile, £1.9m A591 bypass opened on 29 August 1971.

 The Lancaster Canal was built as far as Kendal in 1819, but the northern section was rendered unnavigable by the construction of the M6.
-Part of this section was drained and filled in to prevent leakage, and the course of the canal through Kendal has now been built over.
-The canal towpath, however, remains as a footpath through Kendal.
+Part of this section was drained and filled in to prevent leakage; the course of the canal through Kendal has now been built over.
+The canal towpath, however, remains as a footpath through the town.
 A campaign is underway to restore the canal as far as Kendal.

-Kendal has a daily coach service to London.
-Local buses from the bus station serve destinations such as Ambleside, Barrow-in-Furness and Lancaster, with long-distance National Express coaches to Preston and Birmingham.

 Education

 The Queen Katherine School, on Appleby Road, is a secondary school with academy status.
 The school also has a sixth form.

-Kirkbie Kendal School, formerly Kendal Grammar School, is a secondary school Business and Enterprise College serving the area.
+Kirkbie Kendal School, formed from a merger of Kendal Grammar School & Kendal High School is a secondary school Business and Enterprise College serving the area.
 It operates as a foundation school with academy status.
 Its former pupils include the historian David Starkey.

 Kendal College provides further and higher education courses and the training for employers.

+Media

+Local news and television programmes are provided by BBC North West and ITV Border.

+Kendal's local radio stations are BBC Radio Cumbria, Smooth Lake District, Heart North West; community on-line stations are Lake District Radio, and Bay Trust Radio.

+The town's local newspaper is The Westmorland Gazette.

 Sport

-Kendal Town Football Club plays in the North West Division one, with home games at Parkside Road Stadium.
+Kendal Town Football Club plays in the North West Counties Premier Division, with home games at Parkside Road Stadium.

-Kendal RUFC plays in the 6th tier of the English rugby union system, with home games at Mint Bridge Stadium, which has a capacity of 3,500.
+Kendal RUFC plays in the 5th tier of the English rugby union system, with home games at Mint Bridge Stadium, which has a capacity of 3,500.